jd-fj/Programming-Language-Selector/README.md

 1. To clone this repository, go to your terminal and enter: `$ git clone https://github.com/taylulz/Programming-Language-Selector.git`
 2. Navigate to downloaded repository
 3. Drag repository folder into VS Code or other code editor to view contents
-4. If you do not have a code editor, you can double click the index.html instead, to open the page in your internet browser.
+4. If you do not have a code editor, you can double click the index.html instead to open the page in your internet browser.

 ## Known Bugs